yoursunny/NDNts/packages/keychain-cli/README.md

 `ndnts-keychain ndncert03-show-profile` command displays information in a CA profile.

 * `--profile` specifies filename of CA profile.
-  This may be either the CA profile Data packet in binary format or *client.conf* format compatible with NDNCERT C++ implementation.
+  This may be either (1) the CA profile Data packet in binary format (2) *client.conf* format compatible with NDNCERT C++ implementation (3) CA certificate name with implicit digest.
+* `--out` writes the CA profile Data packet in binary format to a file.
+  This option is useful for retrieving and verifying the binary CA profile, from another input format.
 * `--json` changes the output to machine-readable JSON format.
 * `--clientconf` changes the output to *client.conf* format.
   This option is useful for converting a binary CA profile to use with NDNCERT C++ implementation.